 2.1 Background of the problem

-NPhone is planning to expand their global presence and looking for new opportunities.
+NPhone is planning to expand their global presence and looking for new markets.
 They are planning to enter Indian market with their new smartphone model.
 NPhone wants to understand customer demand and current market trend of Indian market.

 2.2.
 Problem definition